First Responder Bowl: Stadium

-The 2019 edition was held at Gerald J. Ford Stadium in University Park, Texas, to accommodate the 2020 NHL Winter Classic at the Cotton Bowl.

-The First Responder Bowl continues to be at Gerald J. Ford Stadium, as of 2022.
+The bowl's 2019 edition was held at Gerald J. Ford Stadium in University Park, Texas, to accommodate the 2020 NHL Winter Classic at the Cotton Bowl.
+The stadium has been the home field of the SMU Mustangs since 2000, and hosted the Armed Forces Bowl in 2010 and 2011.
+The First Responder Bowl has remained at Gerald J. Ford Stadium since 2019.